robince/partial-info-decomp/README.md

 ### Guassian / Multivariate Normal (mvn) functions

-The functions below implement the PID for multivariate normal / Gaussian variables (currently only 2 source variables).
+The functions below implement the PID for multivariate normal / Gaussian variables (currently only 2 predictor variables).
 The input format here is the full covariance matrix of the system, following by a vector `varsizes`, which lists the multivariate structure of each considered variable.
-I.e. if `size(Cfull) = [6 6]` and `varsizes = [1 3 2]`, this means variable `X1` is a univariate Gaussian in the first position in `Cfull`, `X2` is a trivaraite Gaussian and `S` is a bivariate Gaussian.
+I.e. if `size(Cfull) = [6 6]` and `varsizes = [1 3 2]`, this means variable `X1` is a univariate Gaussian in the first position in `Cfull`, `X2` is a trivariate Gaussian and `S` is a bivariate Gaussian.

 - [`Immi_mvn.m`](Immi_mvn.m) : Redundancy measure based on minumum mutual information (equivalent to Imin for Gaussian sources).
 - [`Iccs_mvn.m`](Iccs_mvn.m) : Redundancy measure based on pointwise common change in surprisal.